ioxe/graphql-aws-iot-client/README.md

 ### Apollo module - setting up client in Angular 2 and up example:

-Please note that this client **will not work with the angular cli**.
-You can either eject from the cli or use your own custom configuration.
-The angular cli strips out crypto in its build flow and crypto is required to sign the mqtt websocket url for AWS IoT.
+Please note to make the client work with the angular cli you need to set crypto to true at node-modules/@angular/cli/models/webpack-configs/common.js (~Line 161).
+This is required to sign the websocket url.
+The angular team currently refuses to integrate this modification into their published package.
+You could make this change as a post install script.
+You could also have your own custom build config that doesn't use angular cli.

 This client supports / has been tested with the full ws transport and not the (deprecated) hybrid transport.
 If you are using angular 2 and up, you can import the client directly from 'graphql-aws-iot-client/src' to use the typescript code directly rather than the compiled code.